m-aleksei/java-programs/README.md

-This repository contains software testing on Java.
+This repository about software testing on Java.

 // last update: 15.01.2019